JSischo/Waupaca_repo/README.md

  * Oct 9.0%
  * Nov 10.6%
  * Dec 7.7%
+ *
-#### Conclison from Spay and Neuter Analysis
+#### Conclusion from Spay and Neuter Analysis
 Our analysis shows that, the averge number of surgery performed in the months of Feb, Apr, and Dec decreased on the line chart.
-To undestand the reasons behand those dereases and improve the output, we would need additional data to conduct further analysis.
+To undestand the reasons behand those decreases and improve the output, we would need additional data to conduct further analysis.

 #### MACHINE LEARNING MODEL FOR FORECASTING NEED FOR SPAY AND NEUTER PROCEDURES AT HSWC
-> ARIMA model predicted a continued need for spay and neuter services at the current 3 year historical rate with a potential slight increase over the next 3 years.
+ARIMA model predicted a continued need for spay and neuter services at the current 3 year historical rate with a potential slight increase over the next 3 years.

 ### Google Slides Presentation